rangelrey/relationalDatabasesUniversity-/README.md

-2nd year university cour of the bachelor Computer Science at the University of Hertfordshire.
+2nd year university course of the bachelor Computer Science at the University of Hertfordshire.

 Topics covered:
 - Relational Model